-Gambling, in its many forms, has been available in Ontario for decades.
-And while the majority of people view gaming as simply another form of entertainment, there has always been a small percentage of people who have difficulty exercising self-control.
+Casino gambling has been available in Ontario for decades.
+While most people patronize casinos to engage in gaming simply for fun and entertainment, there is a small percentage of people who have difficulty managing their play.

-One of the most important measures in dealing with problem gambling is increasing public awareness and informing people about how to get help.
-Accordingly, Casino Niagara has implemented a program of responsible gaming awareness, which focuses on Customer Awareness and Support, Community Awareness and Employee Education and Training.
+One of the most important measures in addressing problem gambling is increasing public awareness and informing people about how to get help if required.
+Accordingly, Niagara Casinos has implemented a program of responsible gaming which focuses on Customer Awareness and Support, Community Awareness and Employee Education and Training.

 Responsible Gambling Statement of Commitment